 The observation model maps the result of the application of a procedure to a subject, which plays the role of feature-of-interest of the observation.
-However, the proximate feature-of-interest of an observation may not be the ultimate domain-specific feature whose properties are of interest in the investigation of which the observation is a part.
+However, the proximate feature-of-interest of an observation is not always the ultimate domain-specific feature whose properties are of interest in the investigation of which the observation is a part.
 There are three circumstances that can lead to this: